isyuricunha/website/content/en/pages/hardware.md

 - compare x86 and ARM64 behavior
 - practice dev, staging and prod style separation

+---

-This page is mostly for me to remember what I actually have, but if you are reading this and you like homelabs, you now know what is running behind the scenes.
+this inventory helps me remember what i actually have and serves as documentation for my infrastructure. if you are reading this and you are into homelabs, now you know what is running behind the scenes at yuricunha.com.